Milbro Wagons

 Illustration W18b.
 The type of numbering on the solebar here indicates a fairly early vehicle, although it differs from the NE one shown in the Introduction page of this website.
 On '840' here there are no split pins to hold the handrails, and the body is a little plainer.
 Perhaps this brake is from the 'transition' period, but made at a point when the split pin approach was being abandoned.
 Or maybe it was simply made at a moment or in a time when economies were being pursued !
 It needs some minor repairs but looks in pretty good condition even so, and the colour seems attractive.
 Many thanks to the enthusiast who supplied this image.

 Illustrations W18c and W18d.
 This is another brake van of the earlier (or intermediate) type where there are split pins to hold the handrails on.
 It is the only GWR one I have so far seen with this feature, and the standard later version where the thin handrails simply turn into the wooden body seems much more common.
+Illustration W18e.
+This brake van also has split pins to hold the long handrail on each side.
+It is unusual to find this LMS van in brown rather than grey.
+The paintwork looks original, but I cannot be absolutely certain that it is.

 The third phase involves wagons in the ‘big four’ liveries built to what may seem finer standards.
 Roofs are generally of thin plywood, and strapping and certain other detailing tends to be of a glued-on embossed silvered card/paper variety.
 By this time door handles on bogie box vans as well as horse boxes may be of a compressed split pin type used also on coaches, tare number and ‘return to’ transfers are usually small, and wire and split pin underframes applied below the bogie wagons may be slightly more refined.
 Some authentic wagon bodies from this era are of plywood.
 We can complement Hammond's observation on the changed finish of wagons by noting that when Bassett-Lowke catalogued wagons that appeared to be by Mills at the end of the 1930s, reference was made to their 'semi-matt' finish (Steam locomotives and stationary engines and everything for the model constructor, Bassett-Lowke Ltd., 1939, p.30), while Milbro's own catalogues in this period used the same term.
 The next illustration is of a Tube Wagon from this later period.
+Illustration W19a This Tube Wagon shows the planking and silvered card/paper strapping on Milbro wagons for this period.
+Apart from loss of paint on the strapping, the wagon is in good condition and could be restored easily.
+Note that planking is inside and outside, but not on the wagon floor.

 Illustration W19b Another tube wagon, in the less common Southern livery.
 Here almost all of the paint is still in place, so that only very small areas of silver show.
 The general practice was to use standard wagon body types across all the post-grouping companies (although not for brake vans).
 In this example the numbering is unusual, but the wagon is factory-built and carries the firm's trade mark underneath (although a little faded).